zapier/visual-builder/docs/_partners/trusted-developers.md

 If you're looking for help with Zap workflows and not building an app, contact one of our [Zapier Experts](https://zapier.com/experts/) who can help you out.

-> Note*: If you do work with one of our Zapier Trusted Developers to develop an app, make sure you develop a plan for continued support and maintenance, either using that developer, or with an in-house team who will take responsibility for the app.*
+> Note*: If you do work with one of our Zapier trusted developers to develop an app, make sure you develop a plan for continued support and maintenance, either using that developer, or with an in-house team who will take responsibility for the app.*

-## Requirements for becoming a Zapier Trusted Developer
+## Requirements for becoming a Zapier trusted developer

-In order to become a Zapier Trusted Developer, you must demonstrate your capabilities by satisfying the following requirements:
+In order to become a Zapier trusted developer, you must demonstrate your capabilities by satisfying the following requirements:

-* Develop and launch two Public apps that meet our [App Development Guide](https://zapier.com/developer/documentation/v2/app-dev-guide/) standards.
+* Develop and launch two Public apps that meet our [Zapier integration branding and design guidelines](https://platform.zapier.com/partners/planning-guide) standards.
 This ensures that you're familiar with Zapier development, launch, promotion, and maintenance processes.
 You are responsible for finding clients who need Zapier integrations built.

-* The apps must have **sufficient complexity**, which includes a mix/quantity of Triggers, Actions, Searches, and/or Scripting.
-Barring this being present on the Public apps, you must demonstrate your competence with these features in another way, perhaps on an invite only app.
+* The apps must have **sufficient complexity**, which includes a mix/quantity of triggers, actions, searches, and/or scripting.
+Barring this being present on the public apps, you must demonstrate your competence with these features in another way, perhaps on an invite only app.

 * You are responsive when handling maintenance needs (bug fixes and feature requests), including being receptive to us increasing standards on the Developer Platform and adding new features, or moving to a newer version of the Developer Platform.